 World War II

-This most recent Frankenstein movie was based at the end of the second World War with a Russian troop entering Nazi Germany.
+This recent Frankenstein movie was based at the end of the second World War with a Russian troop entering Nazi Germany.
 Right from the first scene I could tell this film was going to be a different animal than the other found footage films out there – it had a more European or British ‘darkness’ to the way it was filmed and portrayed.

 Inventive And Original Creatures

-I suppose the most original element of this most recent Frankenstein movie was the design and thought that went into the ‘creatures’.
+I suppose the most original element of this Frankenstein movie was the design and thought that went into the ‘creatures’.
 I have a feeling that if the movie had been filmed in the US then there would of been a less ‘art’ feel to the film overall.

 Instead of your normal zombie like Frankenstein’s monsters stumbling around mumbling we got an altogether different creature.
 They were a sort of Silent Hill clockwork-type invention which looked really impressive and unique on the big screen.
 They had all the originality required to make this film a cult classic in horror circles!